Questions about the impact of COVID-19 on schools in Ontario? See COVID-19 and School Reopening in Ontario FAQs

 Applying For Help

-If you think the Education Law Program could help your child, please complete the application below.
-If you have questions about this project, you can speak to the Coordinator of this project by calling 1-855-255-7256 on Tuesdays, Wednesdays, and Thursday afternoons (1 PM to 3:30 PM).
+If you think the Education Law Program could help your child, please complete the application below or call the Hotline at 1-855-255-7256 on Tuesdays, Wednesdays, and Thursday afternoons (1 PM to 3:30 PM).